-There are two common practices of preparing placenta for consumption in capsules.
+There are two common practices for preparing placenta for consumption in capsules.
 The most common and widely used is the Traditional Chinese Medicine method, and the second is the Simple Dried placenta preparation.
 There are benefits to both, and women may choose either depending on their beliefs and needs.

 Unlike the Traditional Chinese Medicine preparation of the placenta, when processing a placenta with the simple method we do not steam the placenta during the process.
 We simply forgo the steaming process and your placenta is dehydrated at 70 o c for one hour minimum then 55°C for the remainder.

 There are many debates on which method is superior.
 In our experience we find the results of both methods to be quite similar.
-There are pros and cons with each method depending on a woman’s needs, beliefs, and opinions.
+There are pros and cons to each method depending on a woman’s needs, beliefs, and opinions.

 Clients are our best source of information on how the capsules are working since there is only a handful of research on placentophagy.
 The anecdotal evidence of the benefit of placenta consumption is overwhelming.
 Here is what some of our clients had to say: